 To know how to use the eight points of a compass, four-figure grid references, symbols and keys to communicate knowledge of the United Kingdom and the wider world.

-To know how to compare geographical regions and their identifying human and physical characteristics, including hills, mountains, cities, rivers, key topographical features and land-use patterns, and understand how some of these aspects have changed over time.
+To know how to compare geographical regions and their identifying human and physical characteristics, with a focus on rivers, and understand how some of these aspects have changed over time.
+To know how the water cycle impacts our water.